sheetal-sinha/AI-chatbot/README.md

 - **⚙️ Custom System Prompts & Personas**: Configure bot personalities, temperature, max tokens, and system instructions on the fly.
 - **🔒 Privacy & Security**: Enterprise-ready API key handling, secure environment storage, and rate limiting.
 - **📱 Responsive & Accessible**: Fully optimized for desktop, tablet, and mobile browsers with dark mode support.
+This include the surface and user interface between the edge and protection .
 ---

 ## 🔍 Retrieval-Augmented Generation (RAG)